rguerraty/rguerraty.github.io/_pages/myresearch.md

 </figure>
 &nbsp;

 An **Effective Field Theory** (EFT) is the description of a physical system by separating degrees of freedom based on energy scales.
-It starts with a low-energy model, identifies the light particle spectrum, and constructs a UV completion.
+Typically the EFT is a low-energy or infrared (IR) description which may have a high-energy or ultraviolet (UV) completion.
 Assumptions about the fundamental UV theory impose constraints on IR physics.
 If the full theory follows quantum field theory (QFT) and relativity—specifically unitarity, analyticity, locality, and Lorentz invariance—the S-Matrix must also be unitary, causal, and analytic.
 <br clear="right">

 ----------------------------------------